RobertASmith/About_me/README.md

 ## Consultancy

-[https://www.darkpeakanalytics.com/](https://www.darkpeakanalytics.com/) is a partnership between Robert Smith and Paul Schneider, based near Sheffield and the Peak District national park, England.
+[Dark Peak Analytics](https://www.darkpeakanalytics.com/) is a partnership between Rob and Dr. Paul Schneider, based near Sheffield and the Peak District national park, England.
 The company's primary area of expertise is the application of data-science to health economics, public health and decision science,  in particular the creation of bespoke web-based user-interfaces for economic models of health technologies & public health interventions.

 ## For a list of publications see CV